Terms and Conditions

 Article 8 – Immigration Requirements

 8.1 The passenger will be requested to present an identification document as an essential requirement for boarding and for compliance with the provisions of the General Direction of Civil Aviation.
+For Costa Ricans, identity card is need it.
+Costa Rican residents must present their residence card.
 In the case of foreign tourists, passports are required to travel within Costa Rica.
 When traveling with minors, their birth certificate, minor identity card or passport must be presented.

-8.2 Any passengers not complying with this requirement will not be allowed to board the aircraft and there will be no refunds, credits or possibility of boarding another flight.
+8.2 Any passengers not complying with this requirement will not be allowed to board the aircraft and there will be o refunds, credits or possibility of boarding another flight.

 Article 9 – Charges in Airports

 9.1 Some of the airports where we operate our flights are private and require that the passenger pays an arrival and a departure fee.
-To be better prepared for your trip, remember to have the following sums in US Dollars or Colones when arriving at or departing from Tambor (USD 3.00), Quepos (USD 7.00) and Arenal-Fortuna (USD 7.00) airports.
+To be better prepared for your trip, remember to have the following sums in US Dollars or Colones when arriving at or departing from Arenal-La Fortuna (USD 7.00) airport.

 Article 10 – Transport of Persons with Disabilities and/or Reduced Mobility